Lexicon

 ORIGINAL

-The irreducible distance between what verification demonstrates and what justice requires — the space in which sunset provisions operate, in which the right to become someone new is protected, in which the exception to all rules finds its constitutional warrant.
-The mercy gap cannot be closed by better algorithms, because it is not a deficiency in the system's accuracy but a structural feature of the relationship between formal proof and human judgment.
-A system that perfectly verified every claim and perfectly remembered every act would be a system in which no one could be forgiven, no debt could be discharged in spirit rather than letter, no second chance could be extended.
-The gap must therefore be held open by institutional design — specifically, by the temporal asymmetry between power-time and person-time that ensures records of power endure while records of persons can end.
+The irreducible distance between what verification demonstrates and what justice requires.
+A system that perfectly verified every claim and perfectly remembered every act would be a system in which no one could be forgiven, no debt discharged in spirit, no second chance extended.
+The mercy gap cannot be closed by better algorithms, because it is not a deficiency in the system's accuracy but a feature of the relationship between formal proof and human judgment.
+The gap must be held open by institutional design — by the temporal asymmetry between power-time and person-time that ensures records of power endure while records of persons can end.

 The Mercy Threshold